 Noelia Ricci is a family winery from the Emilia Romagna region, established in 2010 and located near the Sangiovese wine-growing area of Predappio.
 “Bò” Bianco Forlì Whine, featuring a strong minerality, a salty juiciness and citrus notes, is produced from Trebbiano grapes and is vinified with the skins of Pagadebit grapes.

-Pasta with extra virgin olive oil, parsley and breadcrumbs comes from the Mediterranean diet.
+Pasta with EVO oil, parsley and breadcrumbs comes from the Mediterranean diet.
 This is a light but at the same time a tasteful dish which we paired with the white wine Noelia Ricci “Brò” Bianco Forlì.

 Potato Focaccia – Red Wine Corte Fiore, Lupi Reali Appassimento Red Wine